 In general, if a family receives a tuition assistance award, they can expect to receive a similar award for their student’s time at Mirman as long as there are no significant changes to a family’s financial position.

 In some cases, a one-year award may be given due to a significant limited circumstance (i.e. job loss).
 A one-year award will be clearly denoted in your tuition assistance notification.

 What is covered by Tuition Assistance?

 Currently our Tuition assistance covers tuition, overnight trips and new student fees.
-Tuition assistance does not include, bus, our lunch program, uniforms, PSL Fee, laptop insurance and other incidental costs.
+Tuition assistance does not include, after school care, enrichment classes, Camp Mirman, bus or transportation, lunch, uniforms, PSL Fee, technology fee, participation in PSL events and other incidental costs.

 Do I have to reapply for Tuition Assistance every year?

 Yes, every family is required to submit their current financial data in the SSS form by the required deadline.

 Who needs to complete the SSS form?

 All parents or guardians who have a legal right to make decisions on a child’s education need to complete the SSS form.